kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 **Create ConfigMap:**

-At first, create a ConfigMap with the scrapping configuration.
+At first, create a ConfigMap with the scraping configuration.
 Bellow, the YAML of ConfigMap that we are going to create in this tutorial.

 ```yaml
 apiVersion: v1